veg-salad/alya/README.md

 # Alya

-This repository contains a curated collection of PowerShell scripts designed for:
+This repository contains a curated collection of PowerShell scripts and batch files designed for:

 - **Active Directory Domain Services (AD DS)** administration and automation
 - **VMware vSphere** environment management using **PowerCLI**